Are there any immediate plans for changes to Academic Programming?

 - Formation of a Gifted and Talented Parent Advisory Council to provide input on how best to address academic progress of gifted students.

 The optimal and maximum class sizes for the Siena Catholic Schools are listed below (optimal in bold).
-These are the class sizes approved by the Board of Directors of the Siena Catholic Schools, December 2017.
+These are the class sizes approved by the Board of Directors of the Siena Catholic Schools.
 The maximum class size is listed at the bottom of the chart.
 Efforts should be made to keep class sizes at the optimal level at each school.
-Principals should have discretion, in consultation with the Director of Schools, to vary from these recommendations on a per-class or per-course (MS/HS) basis.
+Principals should have discretion, in consultation with the Chief Academic Officer, to vary from these recommendations on a per-class or per-course (MS/HS) basis.
 Additionally, the Siena system will consider the use of extra resources to support the learning environment on a class by class basis.

 Grade Level/Optimal Number of Children in Class/Maximum Number of Children in Class